Topl/Knowledge-Base/docs/Developers/03-Node Setup/bare-metal.md

 ## Linux

-While Apparatus's Bifrost node can be run across any distribution or flavor of Linux the below instructions have been tested for any distros using apt as a package manager such as **Ubuntu** or any **Debian-based** distro.
+While Apparatus' Bifrost node can be run across any distribution or flavor of Linux the below instructions have been tested for any distros using apt as a package manager such as **Ubuntu** or any **Debian-based** distro.

 ### Installing Dependencies